Jerrold Tarog

 Jerrold Viacrucis Tarog (/dʒɛˈrɒld/; born May 30, 1977) is a Filipino film director, screenwriter, producer, editor, and composer.
-He is best known for directing Heneral Luna (2015), Bliss (2017), Goyo: The Boy General (2018), and the upcoming film Darna.
+He is best known for directing Heneral Luna (2015), Bliss (2017) and Goyo: The Boy General (2018).
 His first feature film was the independently-produced Confessional (2007), followed by Mangatyanan (2009) and Sana Dati (2013).
 He directed segments for the Shake, Rattle & Roll horror series.

 Early life and education

-Jerrold Tarog was born in Manila on May 30, 1977, and grew up in Canlubang, Laguna.
+Jerrold Tarog was born in Manila on May 30, 1977, and grew up in Dapdap St. CERIS 1, Canlubang, Laguna.
 He is the only child of Jose, an Overseas Filipino Worker from Bicol, and Aurora, who hails from Leyte.
 Tarog learned to play the drum at age six, and the piano at age seven.

-Tarog graduated from the University of the Philippines Rural High School in Los Baños, Laguna for his primary education, and spent two years in the University of the Philippines Los Baños studying agribusiness management for his secondary education.
+Tarog went to elementary school at Mary Help of Christians School and for highschool was accepted and graduated from the University of the Philippines Rural High School in Los Baños, Laguna for his primary education, and spent two years in the University of the Philippines Los Baños studying agribusiness management for his higher education.
 After flunking all subjects in the agribusiness course, he changed his major and transferred to the University of the Philippines Diliman, where he was a scholar and graduated from the university's College of Music school with a degree in music composition.
 He briefly attended the International Academy of Film and Television in Cebu City.